Should I File My Taxes, if I Cannot Pay?

 As you can see, the failure-to-file penalty is higher and accumulates much faster than the failure-to-pay penalty.
 Although if you wait too long to file and pay your taxes, both penalties will max out at 25% of the unpaid tax.
 In some cases, taxpayers do not file because they are afraid they owe, only to find out they are due a refund.

 Do not delay filing your taxes any longer.
 Even if you owe taxes, it is better to file your taxes, so you stop the failure-to-file penalty from applying.
 Also, if you owe taxes, you have choices including setting up an installment agreement with the IRS, applying for an Offer in Compromise, or obtaining a hardship status.
-The tax professionals at Gudorf Tax Group will review your options with you and get you on the right track to bring you back into compliance.
+The tax professionals at Gudorf Tax Group, based in Dayton, Ohio, will review your options with you and get you on the right track to bring you back into compliance.
 Schedule an appointment today.